 The town of Fortaleza itself is not noteworthy, except for its water front.
 So we stayed there only for a week, just to wait for Philippe, our Brazilian/Swiss/French friend, to join us and sail with us as a crew all the way to Trinidad and Tobago.

 Bye bye Brazil, you threaded us well.
 I’m glad we didn’t listen to all the people that said we were crazy to sail to Brazil.
 Nothing happened to us, we never felt unsafe and we enjoyed this country immensely.
 The nature, the food and especially the people.
-We had our challenges, this country despite it has the longest coast, is not really sail boat friendly.
-Treacherous currents, reefs, tides, wind.
+We had our challenges, this country despite it has the one of longest coast in the world, it’s not really sail boat friendly.
+Treacherous currents, reefs, tides, cold fronts.
 Sailing along the coast was very challenging, with very few harbors were you can stop if you have an emergency.
 Sailing at night, with all the jangadas and saveiros without lights, it’s extremely demanding.
-Finding spare parts, with the 100% import taxes imposed by the government.
+Finding spare parts, with the 100% import taxes imposed by the government, it’s really hard and expensive.
 All the bureaucracy, checking in and out of every town with the Navy.
 Complicated laws for boat and passports.

 But we made it.
 It’s all about your attitude, I think.
 The Navy, the Customs, the Police, always treated us fairly.
 An amazing country, who doesn’t deserve its bad reputation.
 We spent 7 beautiful months in Brazil.
 We hope to be back one day.